-If you want to help your kids develop a lifelong love of skiing, snowboarding, and other snowy sports, this is a good place to start.
-We've rounded up some nearby ski resorts where you and your family can enjoy time on the slopes with minimal time in the car.
+Inspire your kids with a lifelong love of skiing, snowboarding, and other snowy sports with a family day on the slopes.
+We've rounded up some nearby ski resorts where your family can enjoy time on the mountain with minimal time in the car.
 We've also included safety tips for skiing and snowboarding from respected professionals.

 Campgaw Mountain offers group ski lessons for kids.